-Mountain biking is a type of cycling where you take your cycle on a mountain, especially over rough landscape.
+Mountain biking is a type of cycling where you take your cycle on a mountain, especially over a rough landscape.
 The cycles which are used for these types of rides are known as Mountain bikes.
-Although they have same features like other types of bicycles, but they usually have enhanced durability so that they can provide serious performance over rough terrain.
+Although they have the same features as other types of bicycles, they usually have enhanced durability so that they can provide serious performance over rough terrain.

 Here, we have researched and tried out a couple of saddles according to some specific topics.
 Therefore we have come up with the following comfortable MTB saddles based on some general categories which are related to mountain cycling.